relevance/github_hook/README.txt

 == FEATURES/PROBLEMS:

-* Provides a simple object wrapper around the post recieve hook that Github provides.
-For more details on Github's post recieve hooks, see http://github.com/guides/post-receive-hooks.
+* Provides a simple object wrapper around the post receive hook that Github provides.
+For more details on Github's post receive hooks, see http://github.com/guides/post-receive-hooks.

 == SYNOPSIS: